Articles on: Creator Guides

 It’s obvious it’s important.
 This section tells you how to better organize your code, etc.

-Before anything though, if you want to test your code without having to go back and forth between your profile and the settings page, you could tweak coding on Inspect Element (the changes are not permanent so you will still have to put the code in the editor), or go to websites like VSCode
+Before anything though, if you are using About Me and you want to test your code without having to go back and forth between your profile and the settings page, you could tweak coding on Inspect Element (the changes are not permanent so you will still have to put the code in the editor or About Me), or go to websites like VSCode

 Where to put your code

-Let’s get this out of the way: for your sake, put all CSS classes (codes), ones that are meant to style after the content that was already in About Me or the CSS/HTML editor (from editing profile bio).
+Let’s get this out of the way: for your sake, put all CSS classes (codes), ones that are meant to style after the content that was already in About Me or the CSS/HTML editor.
 This is so you know where everything is.

 The only exemption to this are elements that you are adding to the bio or the profile page with the use of code.
-Elements like the audio player or images, which belong in the bio part of About Me and CSS/HTML editor.
+Elements like images and text.

 Organize your code in order of priority

-This is another reason why it’s best to put all CSS codes at the bottom of the editor, after the HTML that’s from the profile bio.
+This is another reason why it’s best to put all CSS codes at the bottom of the editor.
 The way the website works is that the HTML document (basically the script that contains all content of the webpage) is read from top to bottom.
 It loads in what is read first in the script.

 The order of the coding also may affect the functionality or the performance of the overall page.